microchip-pic-avr-examples/pic18f16q40-clc-switch-debouncing/README.md

 ### Timer Configuration

 On the left side, double-click TMR2 from Device Resources to add them to Project Resources.
 Configure TMR2 to get a 1.5ms Timer Period as shown in Figure 8.
 Set the operating mode of TMR2 to "Roll over pulse" and the Start/Reset option to "Software control".
-Select LFINTOSC as the clock source and type in 1.5ms in the Timer Period field.
-Other timer periods may function correctly, however these should be evaluated on a case-by-case basis.<br>
+Select LFINTOSC as the clock source, set the prescaler to 1:4, and type in 1.5ms in the Timer Period field.
+Other timer periods may function correctly, however these should be evaluated on a case-by-case basis.

 ![Figure 8](./images/Figure8.png)